jddayley/gasmeter_reader/README.md

 5. Detect the angle of the dials by brute-force looking for the cleanest line (fewest edges) from the center to the edge of the dial.
 The needles are too stubby to use line detection for this purpose.
 6. Read the final dial fractionally.
 The final dial's integer represents 1000 cu. ft. of gas which is not a not very fine grained.

-I kept most of the "dodgy Python" code from the upstream project because it works, and my own Python skills are not much better.

 # Hardware

 I am using a Wyze v3 USB webcam.
-It would not focus close enough so I followed the youtube instructions (https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s) and was able to adjust the lense.
+It would not focus close enough so I followed the youtube instructions that allowed me  (https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s) to adjust the lense and focus on the gas meter.

 # data errors
 Anecdotally, the occasional errors seem to be down to the size & position of the detected circles.
 So, do some things to combat: